Code of Conduct

 In addition to the random search policy, a search of a student's person or student's personal property (gym bag, handbag, vehicle, etc.) will be made if there are reasonable grounds for suspecting that the student has violated or is violating either the law or the rules and regulations of the Monomoy Regional Public Schools.

-Anyone found in possession of drugs or selling drugs or counterfeit drugs will face discipline, up to and including expulsion from school and potential criminal prosecution.
+Anyone found in possession of drugs, alcohol (and products containing any of the following: THC, CBD, nicotine vape cartridges and inhalants of any kind) or selling drugs or counterfeit drugs will face discipline, up to and including expulsion from school and potential criminal prosecution.
 This rule applies to all school-sponsored activities including school bus transportation.

 Parents must notify the school nurse whenever a student is taking medication which might affect the student’s school performance.
 Non-alcoholic beer and similar drinks and drug-related paraphernalia (including vaping pens, pods) are not allowed in school and are subject to penalty.